JiawangBian/GMS-Feature-Matcher/README.md

 	In gms_matcher.h

 		2.	#define THRESH_FACTOR 6
 				Set it higher for more input matches, and lower for the fewer input matches.
-				Often 6 for ORB raw matches, and 4 or 3 for SIFT matches (after ratio test).
+				Often 6 for ORB all matches, and 4 or 3 for SIFT matches (after ratio test).

 		3. 	int GetInlierMask(vector<bool> &vbInliers, bool WithScale = false, bool WithRotation = false)
 				Set WithScale to be true for wide-baseline matching and false for video matching.
+				Set WithRotation to be true if images have significant reative rotations.

 ## Related projects